-The idea of compassionate letter writing is to help you refocus your thoughts and feelings on being supportive, helpful and caring of yourself.
-In practicing doing this it can help you access an aspect of yourself that can help tone down more negative feelings and thoughts.
+The idea of compassionate letter writing is to help you refocus your thoughts and feelings on being supportive, helpful, and caring of yourself.
+Practicing doing this can help you access an aspect of yourself that can help tone down more negative feelings and thoughts.

-To start your letter, try to feel that part of you that can be kind and understanding of others; how you would be if caring for someone you like.
-Consider your general manner, facial expressions, voice tone and feelings that come with your caring self.
+To start your letter, try to feel that part of you that can be kind and understanding of others; and how you would be if caring for someone you like.
+Consider your general manner, facial expressions, voice tone, and feelings that come with your caring self.

 Think about that part of you as the type of self you would like to be.
 Think about the qualities you would like your compassionate self to have.
 It does not matter if you feel you are like this – but focus on the ideal you would like to be.
 Spend a few moments really thinking about this and trying to feel in contact with that ‘kind’ part of you.